 "The Triangular Jazztet is the best jazz trio I have never heard.
 The Jazztet is constantly breaking new harmonic territory reinterpreting standards and modern pop tunes alike.
-The Jazztet is my new favorite ensemble and is pleasing audiences in West Seattle"
+The Jazztet is my new favorite ensemble and is pleasing audiences throughout the Seattle region"

 Guitarist Brian Flanagan has been involved with the Seattle jazz scene for years.
 After receiving a music degree at Western Washington University in Bellingham he has participated in a variety of bands, playing a wide range of musical genres.
 Influences have come from all directions including jazz, blues, Latin, and funk.
 Brian keeps busy as a composer, educator, and director of different musical projects.
 He has had the good fortune to play with, and draw inspiration from a wonderful collection of accomplished musicians.
 He's livin' the dream whenever he's playin'!